itchio/butler/docs/pushing.md

   * If it contains `win` or `windows`, it'll be tagged as a Windows executable
   * If it contains `linux`, it'll be tagged as a Linux executable
   * If it contains `osx`, it'll be tagged as a Mac executable
+  * If it contains `android`, it'll be tagged as an Android application
   * Channel names may contain multiple platforms (for example, a Java game could be pushed to `win-linux-mac-stable`)